-As your business would grow, you are likely to need more phones and communication systems to support your clients, suppliers as well as your teams.
+As your business grows, you are likely to need more phones and communication systems to support your clients, suppliers, and teams.
 However, the costs of installing as well as maintaining all the extra lines can prove to be quite high.
-So, a viable and better alternative is by installing a PABX (Private Automatic Branch Exchange) system.
+So, a viable and better alternative is to install a PABX (private automatic branch exchange) system.
 This particular system helps to have many lines of access using just a few connections to the public network.

 Before we get into details about the difference between a PABX system and PBX system, it is important to know what a PABX really is.

-PABX is considered to be a viable business solution for businesses or companies that require many lines for in-house as well as outside calls.
+PABX is considered a viable business solution for businesses or companies that require many lines for in-house as well as outside calls.
 PABX allows companies to utilize just a single access number that contains various extensions.
-This is a cheaper option as compared to using many landlines which are all linked to the public network.
+This is a cheaper option as compared to using many landlines, which are all linked to the public network.

-A PABX system is usually owned and ran by the company which is hosting it.
-More and more call centres and large enterprises are inclining towards using PABX now due to all the benefits that it offers.
+A PABX system is usually owned and run by the company that is hosting it.
+More and more call centers and large enterprises are inclining towards using PABX now due to all the benefits that it offers.
 Some of the common features associated with PABX include call conferencing, auto attendant, call transfer, and call hold.

-Now that you have an idea about what PABX is, let’s take a look at the difference between PBX and PABX.
+Now that you have an idea of what PABX is, let’s take a look at the difference between PBX and PABX.

-A PBX or Private Branch Exchange is a telephone network owned and ran within an organization or company.
-In conventional PBX systems, human operators used to manage the switchboards used in telephone exchanges.
+A PBX, or Private Branch Exchange, is a telephone network owned and run within an organization or company.
+In conventional PBX systems, human operators were used to manage the switchboards used in telephone exchanges.
 These operators plus wires to close a call circuit with the help of their hands.
 This, consequently, establishes a connection between any two people using POTS (Plain Old Telephone Service).

-On the other hand, PABX systems are known to use computers for automating the switching process.
+On the other hand, PABX systems are known to use computers to automate the switching process.
 This is the only main difference between the two synonymous systems.